AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="basic-rules-modifiers"></a>
 ### Modifiers

 > **Attention!** The features described in this section are intended for experienced users.
-They extend capabilities of "Basic rules", but in order to use them you need to have a basic undestanding of the way your browser works.
+They extend capabilities of "Basic rules", but in order to use them you need to have a basic understanding of the way your browser works.

 You can change the behavior of a "basic rule" by using additional modifiers.
 Modifiers should be located in the end of the rule after a `$` sign and be separated by commas.